i0Afnan/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 15. Let’s move
 - The sixteenth script moves all files beginning with an uppercase letter to the directory `/tmp/u`.

+## 16. Clean Emacs
+- The seventeenth script deletes all files in the current working directory that end with the character `~`.